 The most common diseases caused by asbestos exposure are:

-• Malignant Mesothelioma: A rare form of cancer that affects the thin membranes lining the abdomen and chest.
+• Malignant Mesothelioma: A rare form of cancer that affects the thin membranes lining the lungs, heart, and abdomen known as the pleural, pericardium, and peritoneum.

 • Asbestosis: A nonmalignant disease that causes scarring of the lung tissue.